cjones6/cjones6.github.io/research.md

 order: 2
 ---

-I'm currently working on machine learning projects in neuroscience with Professor [Sahand Rahi](https://www.epfl.ch/labs/lpbs/professor-rahi/) and economics with Professor [Peter Egger](https://mtec.ethz.ch/people/person-detail.MTY2NTM0.TGlzdC8yODk2LC0yMDgyMjgwMDQ4.html).
+I'm currently working on machine learning projects in neuroscience with Professor [Sahand Rahi](https://www.epfl.ch/labs/lpbs/professor-rahi/) and in economics with Professor [Peter Egger](https://mtec.ethz.ch/people/person-detail.MTY2NTM0.TGlzdC8yODk2LC0yMDgyMjgwMDQ4.html).
 Various other projects I've worked on are listed below, organized by application area.
 My PhD dissertation may be found [here](https://digital.lib.washington.edu/researchworks/bitstream/handle/1773/46581/Jones_washington_0250E_22188.pdf?sequence=1&isAllowed=y).

 ### Statistical machine learning for any domain
 Recently many papers have focused on achieving the best possible performance in a common domain-specific semi-supervised learning task.
 In this work we instead introduce approaches to end-to-end learning that allow one to jointly learn feature representations from unlabeled data (with or without labeled data) and learn the labels in a domain-agnostic manner.
 The proposed approaches can be used on any amount of labeled and unlabeled data, gracefully adjusting to the amount of supervision.